-Transglobal Express offers insurance cover which protects your goods during shipment for up to a maximum value of £2000.
+Transglobal Express offers insurance free of charge for shipments up to a value of £50.
+We also offer additional cover which protects your goods during shipment for up to a maximum value of £2000.
 If you are sending items of great value or importance to you, we strongly recommend that you take out additional insurance.

 The information below outlines the terms and conditions of our insurance policy.
 Please take care to read the policy in full.